LOOP115/Miscellaneous/README.md

 # Miscellaneous

-This repository maintains comprehensive guides on configuring common environments and addressing general issues I have met.
+This repository maintains guides on configuring common environments and addressing general issues I have met.

 <br>